xlwings/xlwings/docs/command_line.rst

 Command Line Client (CLI)
 =========================

 xlwings comes with a command line client.
-On Windows, type the commands into a ``Command Prompt``, on Mac, type them into a ``Terminal``.
+On Windows, type the commands into a Command Prompt or Anaconda Prompt, on Mac, type them into a Terminal.
 To get an overview of all commands, simply type ``xlwings`` and hit Enter:

 .. code-block:: text